8ude/UG213_MusicAndGameplay_Spring2021/README.md

 Itch.io is preferred for uploading assignments; if that doesn't work for any reason you can always [drop them here](https://drive.google.com/drive/folders/1Y29kA2MScYa_VtVYYSdVY5pU5G8ttM7j?usp=sharing)

+### Assignment 2: Sound Toy Prototype 1 (Due Wednesday Feb 17 at Noon Eastern)

+Working alone or in pairs, make a sound toy prototype.
+You can either make a mod of the example project or start from scratch.
+Working in Unity is preferred.

+At the least, put your own sounds into the Sound Toy.
+Think about visual improvements - this could be some kind of theming or just more visual juice.

+Uploads to itch.io are preferred, if you make it password protected, be sure to drop that in the slack or discord.

 ### Assignment 1: Music Game Critical Play

 Working alone or in pairs, choose a game from the following list, and a date to give a 5-minute presentation on it: